ARTEMUS

 Related: ISF Form (Import Security Filling): Elements & Top Practices

-Who Issues Bill Of Landing?
+Who Issues Bill Of Lading?

 In global trade, the Bill of Lading (BOL) is typically issued by the carrier or shipping line handling the goods.
 This entity oversees the physical transportation, issuing the BOL upon receipt of the cargo.
 It serves as a formal acknowledgment of receipt and outlines the terms of transportation.
 Occasionally, freight forwarders or intermediaries may also issue the BOL.
-Regardless of the issuer, the BOL remains integral to international trade, facilitating the smooth movement of goods across borders.

 Related: What Is Ocean Freight Forwarding & Its Process?

-Types Of Bill Of Landing
+Types Of Bill Of Lading

 The Bill of Lading (BOL) comes in various types, each designed to meet specific needs and requirements in the realm of international trade and shipping.
 Here are some common types of Bills of Lading: